Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Data Construction

-\begin{enumerate} \item \textbf{\tt Distance.} The data does not include the home address of each student.
+Here we briefly outline the construction of some key variables: \begin{enumerate}[wide, labelwidth=!, labelindent=6pt] \itemsep-0.25em \item \textbf{\tt Distance.} The data does not include the home address of each student.
 Instead, the distance is calculated as follows.
 We obtain the latitude and longitude of each school and those of each student's comuna.
 The former is contained in the data, whereas the latter is obtained from an online tool (\url{http://www.gpsvisualizer.com/geocoder/}).
 Using a Matlab package (\textit{distance}) to calculate geodesic distances, we obtain the distances between each comuna and each school, measured in kilometers.

-\item \textbf{\tt Tuition.} Datasets with average monthly tuition (per student) are publicly available for all public and subsidized-private schools in the years 2004 and 2012.
-For private non-subsidized schools, there is interval data available in 2013.
-To impute the missing tuition values in 2008 (which include all private schools) we first regressed tuitions in year {\tt t} on tuitions in year {\tt t+1}, and then predicted the missing values of year {\tt t} using this fitted regression.
-We started with {\tt t=2012}, and iteratively proceeded until {\tt t=2008}.
+\item \textbf{\tt Tuition.} {Datasets with average monthly tuition (per student) are publicly available for most public and private subsidized schools in the years 2004-12.
+Interval data is available for most schools in 2013.
+To impute the missing tuition values in 2008, we first regressed tuitions in year {\tt t} on tuitions in year {\tt t+1}, and then predicted the missing values of year {\tt t} using this fitted regression.
+We started with {\tt t=2012}, and iteratively proceeded until {\tt t=2008}.}

-\item \textbf{\tt Teacher Quality.} We use the average of teacher experience in a school to measure this at the school level.
+\item \textbf{\tt Teacher Quality.} This is measured by the average number of years the teachers have had in their teaching career at the school level.
 A teacher's tenure includes the years spent in other schools.

 \item \textbf{\tt Average percentile scores.} We first studentize the test scores of students in 2008 and compute their individual percentile rank in the whole market.
 This is used as a student characteristic.
 We take an average over the percentile ranks for each school in 2006 and use this as a school characteristic in 2008.